Simhyeon/r4d/README.md

 of naming.
 Multiple arguments can be declared and should be separated by a whitespace.
 - Third argument is a macro body.
 Any text can be included in the macro body while an unbalanced parenthesis will prevent processor's work.
-Enclose the body with literal syntax or escape with backslash to type literal parenthesis.
-Other than that any character including newlines('\n', "\r\n") are all respected (UTF-8).
-Even literal syntax itself is included.
+Currently there is no way to include unbalanced parenthesis inside definition body.

 You can simply bind the value without giving arguments.